appcelerator-archive/titanium_mobile_blackberry/README.md

 1. Goto http://builds.appcelerator.com.s3.amazonaws.com/index.html.
 2. Choose "master" in dropdown.
 3. Choose the desired build and then copy the link.
-4. Launch Titanium Studio and goto Help->Install Specific Titanium SDK and in the box past the link copied from step 3 above.
+4. Launch Titanium Studio and goto Help->Install Specific Titanium SDK and in the box paste the link copied from step 3 above.
 Choose Finish.

 Note: When using nightly builds and you have previous projects it is best if you do a project clean and build before running your application.
 Make sure to select the appropriate SDK in tiapp.xml.